pingcap/docs-cn/br/backup-and-restore-storages.md

 ### Amazon S3 server-side encryption

 BR supports server-side encryption when backing up data to Amazon S3.
 You can also use an AWS KMS key you create for S3 server-side encryption using BR.
 For details, see [BR S3 server-side encryption](/encryption-at-rest.md#br-s3-server-side-encryption).

+### Azure Blob Storage server-side encryption

+BR supports specifying the Azure server-side encryption scope or providing the encryption key when backing up data to Azure Blob Storage.
+This feature lets you establish a security boundary for different backup data of the same storage account.
+For details, see [BR Azure Blob Storage server-side encryption](/encryption-at-rest.md#br-azure-blob-storage-server-side-encryption).

 ## Other features supported by the storage service